Chapter 10.2.3 Peatlands

 Behaviour change

-Encouraging a voluntary move away from peat use in horticulture has failed, so there is a need to go further, faster.
-SCCS calls on the government to implement a phase out as speedily as possible, and before the end of 2024 at the latest.
+Whilst the proportion of peat in compost has declined over time, there is a need to go further and faster.
+SCCS calls on the government to implement a phase out as speedily as possible, and had previously called for this to be before the end of 2024 at the latest.
+However, with this date now not feasible, we urge for this legislation to be introduced without delay, and in coordination with UK, Wales and Northern Ireland’s governments.

 For further information: